What is Health?

 Your health is a day by day practice, a month by month habit, and a life-long mission.
 Faith and virtue are no different from health.

 Give me a reason to talk about the hierarchy of needs and I’ll leap at the opportunity.
-Call it pseudoscientific crap if you’d like, but at least then point to a better model for how we grow.
+Call it pseudoscientific babble if you’d like, but at least then point to a better model for how we grow.
 I bet you can’t.

 What I’ve had trouble grappling with here is just how exactly we meet our needs, or more specifically, how often.
 I used to think that we only met the “basic needs” every day, eating three full meals, sleeping in a warm bed, and drinking enough water.
 However, I’m coming to realize that they are a part of our health, not just physically but emotionally and spiritually.
 If we want our relationships to flourish, to feel a sense of pride in our work, or to develop deep and lasting relationships with our loved ones, we have to practice these needs daily, form habits that persist beyond months into years, and work for our entire lives.